 The Site offers you the opportunity to become a registered user of the Site.
 Your registration will give you full access to the Site.
 To become a registered user, you must create a user identification name and password (collectively, the “Login Information”) that you will use to access your registered account.

-The Site uses Marketing Cloud, a marketing SaaS-based marketing solution provided by Salesforce.com, Inc., to allow users to create accounts and become members of the Site.
-The Site also uses Marketing Cloud as a marketing automation service, to communicate with you by email if you choose to “opt-in” to the Company’s mailing list via your user account.
-If you register for an account on the Site, the information you have provided to become a registered user, including your first and last name, date of birth, street address, city, state, zip code, email address, and telephone number, may be made available to Marketing Cloud.
-To learn more about the way in which Marketing Cloud uses this information, please visit Salesforce.com’s privacy page, which governs the use of several of its products (including Marketing Cloud) here.
+The Site uses SaaS-based (“software as a service”) marketing solutions to allow users to create accounts and become members of the Site.
+The Site also marketing automation services to communicate with you by email if you choose to “opt-in” to the Company’s mailing list via your user account.
+If you register for an account on the Site, the information you have provided to become a registered user, including your first and last name, date of birth, street address, city, state, zip code, email address, and telephone number, may be made available to the Company’s third-party marketing vendors, which will use your information to provide services to you, the Company, or as otherwise permitted by those vendors’ own privacy policies.

 The Company also collects other information you provide.
 This includes, but is not limited to, any comments, suggestions, or other information that you provide on, through, or relating to the Site, and/or that relates to the Company’s products or the Company.
-This also includes records and copies of correspondence, including contact information, that you generate if you contact us; responses to surveys that we may ask you to fill out for research and marketing purposes; and your search queries.
-This information may be made available to Marketing Cloud.
+This also includes records and copies of correspondence, including contact information, as a result of your communications with us; responses to surveys that we may ask you to fill out for research and marketing purposes; and your search queries.
+This information may be made available to third-party marketing and analytics providers.

 From time to time, the Site will offer you the opportunity to participate in promotions, contests, challenges, or sweepstakes (collectively, “Promotions”).
 You may be required to enter additional personal information to enter a Promotion.
 Each Promotion the Site offers will have its own entry page, which will include a list of rules describing the requirements for the Promotion.